WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 It doesn't reflect the edits.
 What's going on?

-Let's imagine it would reflect the edits.
-Then, anything you typed in the title field would be immediately displayed inside the `PagesList`.
+Well, let's imagine for a second that it would reflect the edits.
+If it did, then anything you typed in the title field would be _immediately_ displayed inside the `PagesList`.

 Gutenberg Data solves this problem by distinguishing between *Entity Records* and *Edited Entity Records*.

-Calling `getEntityRecord` always returns the data retrieved from the API.
+Calling `getEntityRecord` always returns the data retrieved _from the API_.
 To see the edits applied, we need to use `getEditedEntityRecord` instead:

 ```js
 // Replace 9 with an actual page ID